 Options issued under equity incentive plans were designated as either an incentive stock or a non-statutory stock option.
 No option was granted with a term of more than 10 years from the date of grant.
 Exercisability of option awards may depend on achievement of certain performance measures determined by the Compensation Committee of our Board.
 Shares issued upon option exercise are newly issued shares.
-As of March 31, 2024, there were 0.8 million shares available for grant.
+As of December 31, 2023, there were 0.8 million shares available for grant.

-Stock-based compensation expense shown in the table below, is recorded in general and administrative expenses in our consolidated statements of operations as follows (in thousands):
+Stock-based compensation expense shown in the table below, is recorded in general and administrative expenses in our consolidated statements of operations for the three months ended December 31, 2023 and 2022 as follows (in thousands):